NewWorldComingSoon/llvm-msvc-issues/README.md

 # llvm-msvc-issues
-Issues about llvm-msvc can be submitted here
+Issues about llvm-msvc can be sent here